My name is Kate Chesters and I work as a resin artist in Liverpool! I have been working with resin for around 4 years now.

 Just like the fingerprints on our hands, no two trees are identical.
 Therefore, the grain pattern, colour and shape of each artisan board will vary.
 Each board is completely unique and individual in beauty.

-I decorate my artisan boards using epoxy resin (ArtResin) which is non-toxic and certified as food safe.
-ArtResin is the best brand of resin available on the market, using only the highest grade raw materials that are tested for purity.
-It contains no animal products, making it vegan friendly.
-It offers longterm clarity and superior protection against UV yellowing.
-This information is all available on the ArtResin website, however, I am also happy to email any information/links to you.
+I decorate my artisan boards using epoxy resin which is non-toxic and certified as food safe.
+I only use the best brands of resin available on the market, using only the highest grade raw materials that are tested for purity.

 My studio location is a bit unusual - a storage unit!
 It’s not the most conventional of workspaces, but it works well for me.
 I quite enjoy working on my own and listening to a podcast or relaxing music.